kdschmidt1/Sail_Instrument/Readme.md

 To understand the technical background of the Laylines one has first to have a understanding of the terms VMG & VMC.
 VMG (Velocity made good against wind) is defined as VMG = Boatspeed * COS(TWA), so meaning the fastest course to a waypoint directly in wind direction.
-VMC (Velocity made good on course) is defined as VMC = Boatspeed * COS(BRG-HDG); meaning the fastest course to your waypoint.
+VMC (Velocity made good on course) is defined as VMC = Boatspeed * COS(BRG-HDG), meaning the fastest course to your waypoint.
 Unfortunately there is a lot of confusion on these two terms, and also most of the commercial products are mixing the two items and indicate VMG but showing in reality VMC (and so does also AvNav as one can see in the source code (navcompute.js line 210: let vmgapp = gps.speed * Math.cos(Math.PI / 180 * coursediff), with cousediff= BRG-HDG ).
 So have in mind, that VMG in AvNav means in reality VMC!
 The calculation of Laylines is based on the Upwind and Downwind vectors in your polar file, which are indicating the maximum VMG (and in this case really VMG!) for a given true windspeed.